Studying with a child

 Social assistance: If the means for your living and that of the child are not sufficient, you can apply for social assistance for your child.
 Students‘ children are different from the students themselves, namely they are entitled to social assistance.
 Single mothers or fathers with a child under 7 or with two or three children under 16 receive an additional allowance.
 You should also apply for child benefit, education allowance (Versorgungsamt Köln) and housing allowance (Amt für Wohngeld Bonn).

-Child supplement: As low-income parents, you have the option of applying for a child supplement (up to €160 per month) (unfortunately, single parents are credited with child support, so that there is no longer any claim in vain).
+Child supplement: As low-income parents, you have the option of applying for a child supplement (up to €160 per month).

 Housing benefit: Students with children and low income have the possibility to apply for housing benefit.
-With the housing benefit you can also apply for „education and participation“, which promotes lunch (in KiTa or OGS) as well as sports or music courses.
+With the housing benefit you can also apply for „education and participation“, which can be used for lunch (in KiTa or OGS) as well as sports or music courses.